JackJones4/credit-card/README.md

 Test: "It should return "Discover Cards" if the card number begins with 6"
 Code: company("6102080880435620")
 Expected Output: "Discover Cards"

+Describe: length()

+Test: "It should return "This card number is valid." if the length is 16 and the company is Visa, Mastercard, or Discover"
+Code: length("6102080880435620")
+Expected Output: "This card number is valid."

+Test: "It should return "This card number is valid." if the length is 15 and the company is American Express"
+Code: length("340208088043562")
+Expected Output: "This card number is valid."
 ## Known Bugs

 * _Any known issues_